thosgood/this-weeks-finds/markdown/1-50/week036.md

 the "FF" Lagrangian per se.
-But still, there are other relationships between Donaldson theory and Chern-Simons theory (which I don't understand well enough to want to discuss), so perhaps it is not too silly to say that BF theory is related to Donaldson theory in some poorly understood manner.
+But still, there are other relationships between Donaldson theory and Chern-Simons theory (which I don't understand well enough to want to discuss), so perhaps it is not too silly to say that $BF$ theory is related to Donaldson theory in some poorly understood manner.

 Now for some references: the reference that got me started on these was